asuozzo/champlain-DAT-430/readme.md

-Files for the DAT-430 Data Visualization class at Champlain College.
+Files for the DAT-430 Data Visualization class at Champlain College, fall 2019.